STABILISING SLOPING GRAVEL DRIVEWAYS WITH NIDAGRAVEL GRAVEL GRIDS

-Using a decorative gravel surface for a sloping path, driveway or any other sloping gravel surface application can be problematic.
-The main three problems that arise when gravel has been laid in the traditional way on a slope (ie. a surface dressing laid directly on top of the sub-base material) are as follows:
+There are three main problems that arise when gravel has been laid in the traditional way on a sloping gravel driveway (ie. a gravel surface dressing laid directly on top of the sub-base material) these are as follows:

 Gravel migration results in loss of gravel from the driveway or slope, which exposes the sub-base material.
 In order to keep the surface looking as it should, more gravel needs to be added and spread over the surface to replace the lost gravel and the cycle of gravel migration and loss of gravel starts again.
 This becomes a long-term maintenance issue that will keep repeating itself.
 Ultimately, gravel slopes and driveways can only be topped up so many times, before the whole section needs to be removed and re-installed properly.

-Nidagravel® gravel stabilisation grids are large panels of plastic, hexagonal cells, backed with a membrane that holds the gravel in place.
-Nidagravel® grids are laid over the prepared sub-base and cut to fit the required area.
-The honeycomb structure of the gravel stabilisation grids holds the gravel in place permanently within the hexagonal cells.
-This prevents gravel migrating, prevents loss of gravel and prevents ruts and potholes from developing.
-In addition to solving the problem of using gravel on a slope - Nidagravel® honeycomb grids provide a much more stable gravel surface that is firm underfoot, making the gravel slope easier to walk across, a gravel surface that is wheelchair friendly and easy to push a pram or bike over.
-Nidagravel® grids enable high quality, long lasting gravel surfaces to be created that are easy to maintenance.
+The solution to the problem of loose gravel sliding down a sloping driveway is to stabilise the gravel slope using Nidagravel gravel stabilisation grids.
+The Nidagravel cellular gravel retention system is comprised of large-format panels of plastic, hexagonal cells, backed with a membrane that holds gravel in place.
+Nidagravel grids are laid over the prepared sub-base and cut to fit the required area.
+The honeycomb structure of the gravel stabilisation grids holds the gravel in place permanently within the matrix of hexagonal cells.
+The thousands of individual cells prevent gravel migrating, prevents the loss of gravel and prevent ruts and potholes from developing.
+In addition to successfully solving the problem of using gravel on a slope - Nidagravel honeycomb grids provide a much more stable gravel surface that is firm underfoot, making the gravel slope easier to walk across, a gravel surface that is wheelchair friendly and easy to push a pram or bike over.
+Nidagravel grids enable high quality, long-lasting gravel surfaces to be created that are easy to maintain.

 The graph above shows the maximum recommended gradient of 15% with acceptable gradients shown in green and excessive gradients shown in red.

-The graph above shows an easy to read example of the maximum recommended gradient over a 5m run with rise heights shown in centimeters (cm).
+The graph above shows a simple example of the maximum recommended gradient over a 5m run with rise heights shown in centimetres (cm).

 Expressed as a Percentage: